Alphabet Inc (GOOG) Stock: A Look at the Analyst Recommendations - News Heater

 Many brokerage firms have already submitted their reports for GOOG stocks, with BofA Securities repeating the rating for GOOG by listing it as a “Buy.”
 The predicted price for GOOG in the upcoming period, according to BofA Securities is $119 based on the research report published on January 31, 2023 of the current year 2023.

-Volatility was left at 2.11%, however, over the last 30 days, the volatility rate increased by 1.85%, as shares surge +4.18% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +5.01% upper at present.
+Volatility was left at 2.20%, however, over the last 30 days, the volatility rate increased by 2.50%, as shares sank -6.41% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -5.41% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at GOOG starting from HENNESSY JOHN L, who sale 200 shares at the price of $139.93 back on Oct 10.
-After this action, HENNESSY JOHN L now owns 7,384 shares of Alphabet Inc, valued at $27,986 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at GOOG starting from MATHER ANN, who sale 260 shares at the price of $129.82 back on Oct 25.
+After this action, MATHER ANN now owns 4,759 shares of Alphabet Inc, valued at $33,753 using the latest closing price.

-RAGHAVAN PRABHAKAR, the Senior Vice President of Alphabet Inc, sale 16,083 shares at $133.82 during a trade that took place back on Oct 02, which means that RAGHAVAN PRABHAKAR is holding 75,621 shares at $2,152,151 based on the most recent closing price.
+HENNESSY JOHN L, the Director of Alphabet Inc, sale 200 shares at $139.93 during a trade that took place back on Oct 10, which means that HENNESSY JOHN L is holding 7,384 shares at $27,986 based on the most recent closing price.

 Stock Fundamentals for GOOG